verhas/javageci/TUTORIAL_USE.md

 Finally the method invocation `generate()` will do the work, read the source files and generate the code.

-Every generator has a mnemonic which identifies the generator.
+Every core generator has a *mnemonic* which identifies the generator.
 For example the Accessor generator (that generates getters and setters) has the mnemonic "accessor".

 After you assigned the source to the generator this mnemonic is used to identify which classes need code generation.
-This can be done in two ways:
+This can be mainly done in two ways:

 * Adding the mnemonic of the generator in a `@Geci` annotation. <br/>
 Example (using the Accessor generator):